Mimic-Tools/name-generation/README.md

 > Trueaxe.
 Blackmountain.
 Fasthammer.

 ### Technical
-We are editing the core right now, so any core generation code is not a stable place to start, but any issues in https://github.com/Mimic-Tools/name-generation/issues are fair game!
+We are editing the core right now, so any core generation code is not a stable place to start, unless otherwise stated, but any issues in https://github.com/Mimic-Tools/name-generation/issues are fair game!
 Additionally, any standalone scripts!

 ## Hurdles
 Our project is evolving and while we wish our final product to be as inclusive as possible for all valid configurations, we will be starting at a simple base.